ntampouratzis/RED-SEA/MPICH-on-COSSIM.md

 node2 root

 ## 7. Create a host_file in Ubuntu 18.04 simulated image
-You need to create a host_file in order to tell the MPI where the application must be executed
+You need to create a host_file in order to declare the MPI-ranks which will be executed per COSSIM node

 ```
 vi host_file